 - The Gallery of Modern Art – The backdrop for the Duke of Wellington in his traffic cone glory, this is still on my list of places to visit, but I’m told it’s amazing.

 - The Counting House – Owned by the Wetherspoon’s restaurant group, this used to be a bank; hence, the name.
 We had an excellent girls’ night here, but it’s also a good spot to fuel-up before or after your tour.
 I hear they also serve a top notch Sunday brunch.
-(Yes, Wetherspoon’s is a chain, but their venues are always unique and they have nailed down the trifecta of how to make their food and beverage affordable, of quality, and with good service.)
+(Yes, Wetherspoon’s is a chain, but their venues are always unique.
+They have nailed down the trifecta affordability, quality food and beverage, and good service.)

 - Shopping on Buchanan Street – From cheap and cheerful to high end, you’ll find what you want/need here.